Crivaledaz/Mattermost-LDAP/README.md

 Auth Endpoint: http://HOSTNAME/oauth/authorize.php
 Token Endpoint: http://HOSTNAME/oauth/token.php
 ```
 Change HOSTNAME by hostname or ip of the server where you have installed Mattermost-LDAP module.

+In Mattermost 4.9, these fields are disable  in admin panel, so you need to edit directly the configuration file config.json.

 * Database credentials
 Edit oauth/config_db.php and adapt, with your settings, to set up database in PHP.